ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch.md

 - [ ] Verify caching is working as intended.
 - [ ] Verify analytics is reporting as expected.
 - [ ] Run performance tests to confirm the site works as expected.
+- [ ] Update QA environments to pull databases from the new production site.
+- [ ] Update Stage File Proxy origin URL configuration to point to the production domain (e.g. `$config['stage_file_proxy.settings']['origin']`).
+- [ ] Update automated or manual tests to point to the new production domain.
+- [ ] Confirm that third party integrations are working as expected.
+- [ ] Disable migration related modules and database connectivity as applicable.